On local-global divisibility by $p^n$ in elliptic curves: Abstract

 \section{Abstract}

 Let $p$ be a prime number and let $k$ be a number field, which does not contain the field $\Q ( \zeta_p + \overline{\zeta_p} )$.
 Let $\mathcal{E}$ be an elliptic curve defined over $k$.
 We prove that if there are no $k$-rational torsion points of exact order $p$ on $\E$, then the local-global principle holds for divisibility by $p^n$, with $n$ a natural number.
-As a consequence of the deep theorems of Merel, Mazur and Kamienny we deduce that, for $p$ larger than a constant $C([k:\QQ] )$, depending only on the degree of $k$, there are no counterexamples to the local-global divisibility principle.
-In particular, for the rational numbers $C( 1 )=7$ and for quadratic fields $C ( 2 )=13$.
+As a consequence of the deep theorem of Merel, for $p$ larger than a constant depending only on the degree of $k$, there are no counterexamples to the local-global divisibility principle.
+Nice and deep works give explicit small constants for elliptic curves defined over a number field of degree at most $5$ over $\QQ$.